fsspec/gcsfs/docs/source/developer.rst

 GCSFS_ZONAL_TEST_BUCKET(To use for testing Rapid storage features) and GCSFS_TEST_PROJECT, as well as setting your default google credentials (or providing them via the fsspec config).

+When running tests against a real GCS endpoint, you have two options for test buckets:

+- **Provide existing buckets**: If you specify buckets that already exist, the test suite will manage objects *within* them (creating, modifying, and deleting objects as needed).
+The buckets themselves will **not** be deleted upon completion.
+  **Warning**: The test suite will clear the contents of the bucket at the beginning and end of the test run, so be sure to use a bucket that does not contain important data.
+- **Let the tests create buckets**: If you specify bucket names that do not exist, the test suite will create them for the test run and automatically delete them during final cleanup.

 .. _fake-gcs-server: https://github.com/fsouza/fake-gcs-server

 .. raw:: html